 Pap Test

-Pap Test involves collecting cells from your cervix — the lower, narrow end of your uterus that’s at the top of your vagina.
+A Pap Test involves collecting cells from your cervix — the lower, narrow end of your uterus that’s at the top of your vagina.

 Detecting cervical cancer early with a Pap smear gives you a greater chance at a cure.
 A Pap smear can also detect changes in your cervical cells that suggest cancer may develop in the future.
 Detecting these abnormal cells early with a Pap smear is your first step in halting the possible development of cervical cancer.